benpollarduk/BP.AdventureFramework/README.md

     * Support interaction with the player, rooms, other items and NPC's.
     * Items can morph in to other items.
 For example, using item A on item B may cause item B to morph into item C.

+### Commands

-The framework provides keywords for interacting with game elements:
+BP.AdventureFramework provides commands for interacting with game elements:
-  * Drop - drop an item.
+  * **Drop X** - drop an item.
-  * Examine - allows items, characters and environments to be examined.
+  * **Examine X** - allows items, characters and environments to be examined.
-  * Take - take an item.
+  * **Take X** - take an item.
-  * Talk to - talk to a NPC.
+  * **Talk to X** - talk to a NPC, where X is the NPC.
-  * Use on - use an item.
+  * **Use X on Y** - use an item.
 Items can be used on a variety of targets.
+Where X is the item and Y is the target.
-  * N, S, E, W, U, D - traverse through the rooms in a region.
+  * **N, S, E, W, U, D** - traverse through the rooms in a region.

-Conversations with NPC's can be entered in to with an easy to use interface to display dialogue and provide responses:
+BP.AdventureFramework also provides global commands to help with game flow and option management:
+  * **About** - display version information.
+  * **CommandsOn / CommandsOff** - toggle commands on/off.
+  * **Exit** - exit the game.
+  * **Help** - display the help screen.
+  * **KeyOn / KeyOff** - turn the Key on/off.
+  * **Map** - display the map.
+  * **New** - start a new game.

+Custom commands can be added to games without the need to extend the existing interpretation.

+### Interpretation

+BP.AdventureFramework provides classes for handling interpretation of input.
+Interpretation is extensible with the ability for custom interpreters to be added outside of the core BP.AdventureFramework library.

+### Conversations

+Conversations can be held between the player and a NPC.
+Conversations support multiple lines of dialogue and responses.

 ![image](https://github.com/ben-pollard-uk/adventure-framework/assets/129943363/5ed1afc0-1ab8-4d35-9c90-dd848f18bfda)

-The framework also provides global commands to help with game flow:
-  * About - display version information.
-  * CommandsOn / CommandsOff - toggle commands on/off.
-  * Exit - exit the game.
-  * Help - display the help screen.
-  * KeyOn / KeyOff - turn the Key on/off.
-  * Map - display the map.
-  * New - start a new game.

-All game management is provided by the framework, including:
-  * Rendering of game screens:
+### Rendering

+BP.AdventureFramework provides frames for rendering the various game screens.
+These are fully extensible and customisable.
+These include:
-    * Default frame.
+   * Scene frame.
    * Help frame.
    * Map frame.
    * Title frame.
    * Completion frame.
    * Game over frame.
    * Transition frame.
    * Conversation frame.

-  * Input parsing.
-  * State management.
-  * Game creation.
+### Maps

-Maps are automatically generated for regions:
+Maps are automatically generated for regions and rooms, and can be viewed with the **map** command:

 ![image](https://github.com/ben-pollard-uk/adventure-framework/assets/129943363/b6c05233-6856-4103-be44-be1c73a85874)

+Maps display visited rooms, exits, player position, if an item is in a room, lower floors and more.

 ## Prerequisites
  * Windows